GrblxHOfficial/GRH-Executor-Info/README.md

 # GRH-Executor-Info

-If You Want You Can Use This GitHub To Always Have Updated Dll Link Supported Dlls: krnl, delta, wrd, fluxus, electron, oxygen u
+If You Want You Can Use This GitHub To Always Have Updated Dll Link Supported Dlls: krnl, wrd, fluxus, oxygen u
+But After That Dont Call Yourself Better